 NMSU is committed to ensuring all students have the academic support they need to be successful and expand their educational horizons.

 - The Department of Mathematical Sciences’ Math Success Center provides students continuing support with math supplemental instruction, tutoring and testing.

 - The English Department’s Writing Center provides free tutoring for all NMSU undergraduate and graduate writers at any level of experience and can help with understanding assignment directions to revising final drafts.
 The Writing Center is staffed by graduate assistants who teach undergraduate writing courses in the English Department and offers online consultations for distant learners.

 - The NMSU Student Success Center offers a variety of programs and services, including Freshman Year Experience, Campus Tutoring Service, Learning & Study Skills Workshops, Peer and TRIO Student Support Services.
 The Student Success Center also serves students through Career Services and Financial Literacy.

 Learning about policies and procedures at NMSU can be complicated and take some time.
 First year students are strongly encouraged to enroll in the UNIV 150 Freshman year Experience 3 credit elective course which provides a foundation for understanding policies, processes and resources in navigating the NMSU system.

-For students earning an Arts and Sciences major or minor, see Understanding College of Arts and Sciences Policies and Procedures for frequently requested information specific to the college.
+For students earning an Arts and Sciences major or minor, refer to your degree guides for frequently requested information specific to your program of study.
 Remember, an academic advisor is always a good place to start when you have questions.